 When living in a smaller home, there isn’t a lot of space to hide those every day items that make our lives better, but don’t exactly add to the decor…you know what I mean…the toaster, the exercise bike, and the TV.
 One of the biggest complaints of designers everywhere is, “I don’t want to see that TV!”
 Well, the designer in me is here to tell you, most of us need to have our TV at the ready.
 I don’t know about you, but when I’ve had a tough day, an evening curled up on the couch with Downton, or Grey’s, or even old DVD’s of Dr. Quinn are my fix.
 But…I also hate the look of a TV.
-So if you are looking for easy ways to hide the TV…we have a bunch of ideas for you!
+So if you are looking for easy ways to hide your TV…we have a bunch of ideas for you!
 From tutorials that require some DIY skills, to quick cover ups, here is how to marry the need for your TV with your overall room design.

 We LOVE this DIY sliding barn door TV cover from ‘Liz Marie’.
 Beautiful solution to this problem!

 We’re impressed with this DIY built in fireplace surround with hidden TV nook by ‘Remodelaholic’.
 There are so many people with just a boring TV above a plain fireplace… why not make it amazing?
 This has a complete tutorial, including the shelving.

 Just Laine has an ingenious solution for when you don’t really want a TV, but you do… They installed a small TV in their amazing red coffee table!

 From ‘Kristen Duke Photography’, love this colorful playroom gallery wall!
 But what?
 The painting isn’t just art?
 Could it be… a tv?

 Don’t want to DIY this one?
 We love this riddling rack TV cover from ‘Pottery Barn‘.